Gemini Home Entertainment

-Gemini Home Entertainment is a horror anthology web series created by Remy Abode and periodically released on a YouTube channel of the same name.
-The series takes place in the 1980s and 90s and is presented as a collection of clips from VHS tapes produced by various fictional companies and distributed by the eponymous company Gemini Home Entertainment.
-Though superficially self-contained and exploring a variety of topics, such as wildlife, technology and astronomy, the clips also tell an overarching story of extraterrestrial invasion and the impending end of the world.
+Gemini Home Entertainment is a horror anthology web series created by Canadian YouTuber Remy Abode and periodically released on a YouTube channel of the same name.
+It is regarded as a foundational analog horror series.
+The main series, also known as the Full Boxset, is ongoing.

-Gemini Home Entertainment is regarded as an iconic analog horror series and combines elements of cosmic horror, surrealism, body horror and Native American mythology.
-The main series, also known as the Full Boxset, is ongoing as of date.
 Further videos have also been released since as part of the spin-off series Library.

 Premise

+The series, taking place in the 1980s and '90s, is presented as a collection of clips from VHS tapes produced by a number of fictional companies and distributed by the eponymous company Gemini Home Entertainment.
+It combines elements of cosmic horror, surrealism, body horror, and Native American mythology.
+The clips tell an overarching story of extraterrestrial invasion and an impending apocalyptic event.

+Overview

-The overall story of Gemini Home Entertainment is set in the 1980s and 1990s and is told through a series of clips presented as VHS tapes distributed by the fictional company Gemini Home Entertainment.
-The tapes are a mixture of educational clips, commercials, public service announcements and home videos, produced by various fictional companies such as Regnad Computing, Harbinge Technologies and Optica!
+The story is told through a series of clips presented as VHS tapes distributed by the fictional company Gemini Home Entertainment.
+The tapes are a mixture of educational clips, commercials, public service announcements, and home videos, produced by various fictional companies such as Regnad Computing, Harbinge Technologies, and Optica!
 Video.
-The motivations, morals and content varies between the companies.
+The motivations, morals, and content varies between the companies.
 The videos are complete with lo-fi music reminiscent of similar real-life videos.

-The different episodes are superficially self-contained, exploring topics such as wildlife, artificial intelligence and the Solar System, but together they build a cohesive narrative and serve to document the impending end of the world.
+The different episodes are superficially self contained, exploring topics such as wildlife, artificial intelligence, and the Solar System, but together they build a cohesive narrative and serve to document the impending end of the world.
 The storyline of Gemini Home Entertainment features extraterrestrial invasion and parasitism and combines elements of cosmic horror, body horror and Native American mythology.
-The series includes threats such as extraterrestrial creatures ("Woodcrawlers") using humans as "vessels", a fictional infectious disease called "Deep Root Disease", and a fictional plant or fungus called "Nature's Mockery" that mutilates people it comes into contact with.
+The series includes threats such as extraterrestrial creatures ("Woodcrawlers") using humans as "vessels", a fictional infectious disease called "Deep Root Disease", and a fictional plant or fungus called "Nature's Mockery" that mutilates people with which it comes into contact.
 Videos typically begin in a mundane way before incorporating horror elements.
-The series's central antagonist is The Iris, a sentient planet or planet-like entity which is masterminding an invasion of the Solar System and is influencing life on Earth.
+The series' central antagonist is The Iris, a sentient planet or planet-like entity which is masterminding an invasion of the Solar System and is influencing life on Earth.